Розуміння медичних тестів і результатів тестів

 Thus, a test that is positive in 8 of 10 patients with a disease has a sensitivity of 0.8 (also expressed as 80%).
 Sensitivity represents how well a test detects the disease; a test with low sensitivity does not identify many patients with disease, and a test with high sensitivity is useful to exclude a diagnosis when results are negative.
 Sensitivity is the complement of the false-negative rate (ie, the false-negative rate plus the sensitivity = 100%).

-• Specificity is the likelihood that patients without the disease will have a negative test result in patients without disease (true-negative rate)
+• Specificity is the likelihood that patients without the disease will have a negative test result (true-negative rate).

 Thus, a test that is negative in 9 of 10 patients without disease has a specificity of 0.9 (or 90%).
 Specificity represents how well a test correctly identifies patients with disease because tests with high specificity have a low false-positive rate.
 A test with low specificity diagnoses many patients without disease as having disease.
 It is the complement of the false-positive rate.